Tony-Rako/Personance-app/README.md

 **Your Personal Finance Management Dashboard**

-The Personance dashboard application - a comprehensive personal finance management platform that helps you build wealth through proven Rich Dad Poor Dad principles.
+The Personance dashboard application - a comprehensive personal finance management platform that helps you build wealth.
 Track your income, manage budgets, analyze assets vs liabilities, and progress toward financial independence with powerful insights and educational tools.

 _Note: This is the dashboard application.
 The landing page is hosted separately._